vadi2/fhir-ips/pages-lm/conformance.md

 <div>
 The Following Table shows the shorthand abbreviations for these and describes what they mean with respect to the different types of IPS data element.
 That having been said, the data element conformance information has been derived from HL7 and IHE semantics, which illustrate ways of representing data for transmission and receipt to ensure consistency.
 A compliant model or a conformant implementation shall also:
-1. Share the same scope of the IPS.
+* Share the same scope of the IPS.
 Note, a Discharge Summary, although a type of continuity care document, does not have the same purpose as a patient summary and is not an IPS, although it can use the IPS Data Blocks as required.
-2. Declare, if not self-evident, how the data patterns defined in section 6.3 are realized.
+* Declare, if not self-evident, how the data patterns defined in section 6.3 of EN 17269 are realized.
-3. Fulfil the conformance rules, as described by the following table, for the IPS Data Blocks and elements specified in section 7 Definition of the IPS Document or IPS.
+* Fulfil the conformance rules, as described by the following table, for the IPS Data Blocks and elements specified in section 7 Definition of the IPS Document or IPS.
 </div>

 ## Table — Requirement Descriptors for IPS Document, Section types and Metadata